Chen-Abudi/redux-cart/README.md

 ## 🔎 Intro:

-This is a practice project in React and Redux that displays a basic shopping cart.
+This is a practice project in React with Redux that displays a basic shopping cart.

 ## 🧰 🛠️ Tech Stack & Techniques: